andrewshumway/fusion-ext/README.md

 # fusion-ext
-This project contains utilities and tools intended for use with Lucidworks Fusion.
+Project: `getPut` for import/export, `javascript` for examples and utilities.
+Both for use with Lucidworks Fusion.

 ### ./getPut